 In simple terms, dust is a form of air pollution consisting of airborne particles that are often referred to as particulate matter (PM).

-Dust is a complex issue that needs expert attention.
+Dust in the air is a complex issue that needs expert attention.
 Let's solve your dust problem together.

 Tiny, invisible particles known as ultrafine particles and measuring less than 0.001 mm.

-Bigger than PM1 and the most common type of dust, often described as fine particles or alveolar dust.
+Bigger than PM1 and the most common type of indoor air pollution, often described as fine particles or alveolar dust.
 Measuring less than 0.0025 mm.

 Much larger particles but still measuring less than 0.01 mm, these can be seen with the naked eye.

 Particles such as sand or hair that are larger than, or equal to, 0.01 mm.